 Specification 2 of equation (2) is the same, except that the dependent variables is BOD5i,t.

 Other forms to tackle with endogeneity will be pursued during the research.
 One possibility is to specify an explicit system of equations and estimate the reduced form.
 A priori, I do not think this could be a promising way to go because of how the enforcement process is actually done.
 The industrial plants report the level of BOD5 in their effluents in month t at month t+1, t+2, t+3 or t+4.
 This is because the reports are four-monthly.
 This means that the plant knows if it was inspected when it reports the level of BOD5.
 Consequently I do not think is correct to say that the level of BOD5 in plant’s i effluents in month t and the decision to inspect plant i in month t by regulators are jointly determined.
 They are temporarily disjointed decisions.
-Nevertheless, I do think that the research could lead to the “discovery” of better instruments than the ones delivered by the above mentioned approach.

-One possible problem with the interpretation of the results is that I found evidence of considerable under-reporting in my previous research by comparing the levels of BOD5 reported by plants and the level found by regulators in inspections.
-If this is the case also in this new research,
+Nevertheless, I do think that the new field work could provide with other controls, such as citizen´s complaints and other determinants of both pollution and inspections, not mentioned in the proposal, that could help identified the deterrence effect of the enforcer’s activity.One possible problem with the interpretation of the results is that I found evidence of considerable under-reporting in my previous research by comparing the levels of BOD5 reported by plants and the level found by regulators in inspections.
+If this is the case also in this new research, I will replicate the estimation using only the levels of BOD5 the plants reported in the months they were inspected, or the levels of BOD5 found by inspectors in samples as a way to see how this affect the estimated coefficients.
+The previously mentioned levels of BOD5, albeit not perfect, should provide some evidence of the true effect of enforcement on actual pollution.”

 Finally, given that fines are not automatic (being discovered with or report a level of BOD5 larger than the standard does not mean the plant is automatically fined) it may be worth calculating the expected penalty as the product of the expected probability of being inspected times the expected probability of being fined, instead of the corresponding fine.
 This would require estimating an auxiliary regression for fines also.
 Although promising, I am not able to give details in this proposal about the estimation method of this equation given that it would involve several of the same regressors that the inspection auxiliary regression involves.